crukci-bioinformatics/MGA/README.md

 MGA is dependent on a workflow system also developed at CRUK-CI.
 We are in the process of releasing the workflow system and making the workflow dependencies available on a publicly-accessible Maven repository.
-In the interim, however, the workflow libraries contained within the MGA project can be used to build MGA.
+In the interim, however, the workflow libraries and two other dependencies not available in the public Maven repository (Apache Xerces XML Schema and PsychoPath Path 2.0 Processor) are included in a local Maven repository under the maven subdirectory and are used in building MGA.

 1. Clone the MGA project

         git clone https://github.com/crukci-bioinformatics/MGA.git

-2. Install workflow system jar files into the local maven repository

-        cd workflow
-        ./install_workflow_jars.sh
-        cd ..

-3. Build and package MGA
+2. Build and package MGA

         mvn package

-4. Unpack MGA to installation directory (substituting for the version number as appropriate)
+3. Unpack MGA to installation directory (substituting for the version number as appropriate)

         tar zxf target/mga-1.x-distribution.tar.gz